s4nt14go/white-label/README.md

 </p>
 <br />

-If we repeat a request in the next 5m, we don't have cold starts and they take ~700ms:
+If we repeat a request in the next 5m, we don't have cold starts, `createUser` takes 240ms, all the invoked lambdas an extra ~280ms, so the whole distributed transaction takes ~520ms:

 <br />
 <p align="center">